19 Virus Supplements to Improve Immune Function

 For measles: 100,000 to 200,000 IU of vitamin A for at least two doses has been used in children less than 2 years-old.

-Zinc is an antioxidant and has anti-inflammatory actions, as well as anti-viral properties.
-In research, zinc supplementation decreased oxidative stress markers and generation of inflammatory cytokines.
+Zinc supplements can be beneficial in reducing the duration and severity of acute respiratory tract infections by supporting immune function and fighting off pathogens.
+Zinc has antioxidant properties and has anti-inflammatory actions, as well as anti-viral properties.
+Zinc may also help reduce the severity and duration of upper respiratory tract infections.
+Research suggests that zinc supplementation decreased oxidative stress markers and generation of inflammatory cytokines.
 Zinc has been shown to reduce the severity and duration of colds, which are caused by viruses.
+It inhibits viral replication and has antiviral effects.

 Dosage: 80 to 150 mg daily for adults; 3 to 11 ms daily for children

 Elderberry has been used for centuries to boost the immune system and fight viruses, colds, and sinusitis.
-In research, elderberry extract has been shown to inhibit the replication and hemagglutination of human flu viruses, including certain strains of Influenza A and B. It has also been shown to shorten the duration of the flu.
-While there is no evidence that elderberry extract can prevent the coronavirus or reduce symptoms of those affected, it has been shown to help prevent and treat other viruses.
+Elderberry dietary supplement has been shown to help alleviate symptoms of acute respiratory infections, providing a natural boost to the immune system.
+Research suggests that elderberry extract has been shown to inhibit the replication and hemagglutination of human flu viruses, including certain strains of Influenza A and B. It has also been shown to shorten the duration of the flu.
+Boosting antiviral immunity with supplements like elderberry can help the body defend itself against viral infections.

 Dosage: 15 ml of elderberry syrup 4 times per day

 Beta-glucans are naturally occurring polysaccharides.
-Beta-glucans are glucose polymers are constituents of the cell wall of certain pathogenic bacteria and fungi that bind surface receptors to activate immune cells.
-Research supports that these substances increase host immune defense by activating the complement system, enhancing white cell and natural killer cell function and reducing oxidative stress.
+Beta-glucans are glucose polymers are constituents of the cell wall of certain pathogenic bacteria and fungi that bind surface receptors to activate immune cells (Akramiene et al., 2007).
+Research suggests that these substances increase host immune defense by activating the complement system, enhancing white cell and natural killer cell function and reducing oxidative stress.

 Dosage: varies between 50 and 1,000 mg daily

 Garlic produces a chemical called allicin that is active against microbes and gives garlic its distinctive smell.
-Allicin has antibacterial, antifungal, antiparasitic, and antiviral properties.
-Garlic has been shown in laboratory studies to inhibit certain flu and cold viruses.
-It has even been studied and found to shorten the duration of the flu and treat pneumonia.
-However, there is no current evidence that eating garlic or taking a garlic supplement can help prevent or treat the coronavirus.
+Allicin, a compound found in garlic, is an antiviral agent and is known to have antibacterial, antifungal, antiparasitic, and antiviral properties.
+Garlic has been shown in laboratory studies to inhibit certain flu and cold viruses Ahmadniaye Motlagh et al., 2019) It has even been studied and found to shorten the duration of the flu and treat pneumonia (Weber et al., 2020).
+Dietary supplements containing garlic offer a convenient way to incorporate its health benefits into your daily routine.

 Dosage: Maximum dosages are: